-According to Rick Wormeli (2006) learning targets refer to the key knowledge and skills we want students to know and be able to do at the end of a unit.
+Learning targets refer to the key knowledge and skills we want students to know and be able to do at the end of a unit (Wormeli, 2006).
 Learning Targets can be referred to as the building blocks for the understanding of power standards.
 Teachers should consider the larger ideas that connect the facts and the larger purposes for mastering the performance when writing Learning Targets.
-In general, there should be 3-5 Learning Targets for each power standard; however, you could have more or less depending upon the complexity of the standard.
+In general, there should be 3-5 Learning Targets for each power standard.
+However, depending upon the complexity of the standard, more or fewer are considered to be appropriate.